davezelenka/threading-dynamics/mathematics/OpGeom/Mathematical_Ecological_Taxonomy.md

 And if physical reality operates through the same iterative processes, then **mathematical constants are physical constants**, because both are stable attractors of the same underlying operational dynamics.

-The Ωₚ hierarchy awaits discovery—not just mathematically, but **physically**, in systems that operate deeply enough to reach those specialized old-growth niches.
+The Ωₚ hierarchy awaits discovery—not just mathematically, but **physically**, in systems that operate deeply enough to reach those specialized niches.

 ---